vitoroma101/vitoroma101/README.md

 - 👋 Hi, I’m @vitoroma101
-- 👀 I’m interested in data analysis
+- 👀 I’m devoted to data analysis
-- 🌱 I’m currently learning about biostatistics & football stats
+- 🌱 I’m currently focusing on biostatistics & football stats
 - 💞️ I’m looking to collaborate on prescriptive analytics for any kind of organisation
 - 📫 How to reach me info.dataville@gmail.com